Two pathways to resolve relational inconsistencies: Methods

 Given a training set, we optimized the randomly initialized ANN's parameters to minimize the regularized loss function \eqref{eq:loss_reg} with the vanilla SGD optimizer ($lr=0.004$).
 For the regularization term, we used the hyperparameters $\lambda=4$ and $r^2=0.1$.
 We used a batch size of $2$ image pairs and applied $20$ optimization steps per batch.

 To assess the adaptation pathway of an ANN, we measured its parameter $\theta$ during training.
 To complement this measure, we also measured the average $\Delta Z$ of the ANN over $32$ test image pairs from the same training set distribution (with the same $\alpha$).
 A network that changed its sign of $\theta$ and kept the sign of $\Delta Z$ after rule reversal was classified as adapting its relational module.
 A network that kept the sign of $\theta$ while changing the sign of $\Delta Z$ has adapted its representational module.
 We excluded networks that kept or changed the signs of both $\theta$ and $\Delta Z$ together.
 These networks necessarily failed the task.
-The fraction of excluded networks was less than $1\%$: Fig. \ref{fig:concept_ada_ratio}: $3/1800$, Fig. \ref{fig:gammas}: $27/7200$, Fig. \ref{fig:eta_ratios}: $21/6900$, Fig. \ref{fig:betas}: None.
-The ratio of networks that adapted $\Delta Z$ (e.g., in Fig. \ref{fig:concept_ada_ratio}) was obtained by $\#Z/\left(\#Z + \#\theta\right)$ where $\#Z$ is the number of networks that adapted $\Delta Z$, and $\#\theta$ is the number of networks that adapted $\theta$.
+The fraction of excluded networks was less than $1\%$: Fig. \ref{fig:concept_ada_ratio}a: $3/1800$.
+The fraction of networks that adapted their relational module (e.g., in Fig. \ref{fig:concept_ada_ratio}a) was obtained by $ \#\theta/\left(\#Z + \#\theta\right)$ where $\#Z$ is the number of networks that adapted $\Delta Z$, and $\#\theta$ is the number of networks that adapted $\theta$.